tw1107/DataScienceGuidedCapstone/Guided Capstone Project Report.md

 ## // Next Steps

 Communicate the insight about the Big Mountain Resort undercharging and understand (if there is) the intentions and strategy behind.
-Estimate profit changes by incorporating information about operating costs saved from closing runs and investment required for increasing vertical drop and snow making cover.
+Estimate profit changes by incorporating information about operating costs saved from closing runs and investment required for increasing vertical drop, installing additional chair life and snow making cover to estimate the final net increase.